fizzwidget/faction-friend/readme.txt

 	- New WoW menu system eliminates a lot of custom code and avoids "action blocked because of an addon" errors.
 (Related: the "Show Reputation Pane" action in the reputation watch bar context menu is disabled during combat and shows a tooltip to explain this.)
 	- New WoW settings system gets rid of bulky library dependencies and provides for searchable settings.
 	- More efficient, locale-independent handling of faction and item data should improve reliability and performance.
-	- TODO All relevant features support major faction renown, friendship factions, and paragon factions (those which provide repeatable rewards for continued reputation gain past Exalted), and correctly handle changes to Exalted status from several expansions ago.
+	- All relevant features support major faction renown, friendship factions, and paragon factions (those which provide repeatable rewards for continued reputation gain past Exalted).
+Correctly handles Exalted status no longer (as of a few expansions ago) having 999 points of reputation available to earn.

 New Features